contactandyc/another-c-library/website/ebook/8-allocator-implementation/index.md

 - A structure is defined for objects to optionally use when debugging memory.

 ## Keywords used
-keyword  | description
+Keyword  | Description
 --|--
-\#include  | copy/paste the contents of another file into the given file. typedef  | used to define one type as another. struct  | group one or more data types together. const  |  define a variable as constant (meaning it can't change). char  | data type consisting of one byte that is signed (-128 to 127). int  | data type consisting of 4 bytes that is signed (-2,147,483,648 to 2,147,483,647). ssize_t  | signed data type where the number of bits equals the number of bits in CPU. size_t  | unsigned data type where the number of bits equals the number of bits in CPU. void  |  data type that doesn't represent any bytes, functions returning void do not return a value.
+\#include  | Copy/paste the contents of another file into the given file. typedef  | Used to define one type as another. struct  | Group one or more data types together. const  |  Define a variable as constant (meaning it can't change). char  | Data type consisting of one byte that is signed (-128 to 127). int  | Data type consisting of 4 bytes that is signed (-2,147,483,648 to 2,147,483,647). ssize\_t  | Signed data type where the number of bits equals the number of bits in CPU. size\_t  | Unsigned data type where the number of bits equals the number of bits in CPU. void  |  Data type that doesn't represent any bytes.
+Functions returning void do not return a value.
 A void pointer can't be dereferenced. static  |  Defines a variable or function as only being accessible within the file that declares said function.
-If it is declared in a header file and included, then the scope includes the file that includes the file. if  | if(\<condition>) {} - if condition is true, execute block of code. else  |  else {} - used with if, if all other conditions fail, execute a block of code. while  |  while(\<condition>) {} - while condition is true, execute block of code. return  | used to return a value from a function.
+If it is declared in a header file and included, then the scope includes the file that includes the file. if  | if(\<condition>) {} - If condition is true, execute block of code. else if  | else if(\<condition>) {} - Used with if to create more than two mutually exclusive conditions.
+If condition is true, execute block of code. else  |  else {} - Used with if/else if.
+Execute block of code if all other conditions evaluate to false. while  |  while(\<condition>) {} - While condition is true, execute block of code. return  | Used to return a value from a function.
 NULL  | A special pointer value to indicate that the pointer is not pointing to anything.

 ## Symbols used
-symbol  | description
+Symbol  | Description
 --|--
-{}  | defines a block of code or contents of a struct.
+{}  | Defines a block of code or contents of a struct.
-->  | when given a pointer to a struct to reference a member of the type.
+->  | Deferences a struct member from a struct pointer: struct\_ptr->struct\_member.
-.  | when given a struct (not a pointer, but the actual struct value), used to reference a member of the type.
+.  | Reference a struct member from a struct variable: struct\_var.struct\_member.
-+=  | equivalent to x = x + N where N is on the right and x is on the left.
++=  | Equivalent to x = x + N where N is on the right and x is on the left.
 \>>=  | equivalent to x = x >> N where N is on the right and x is on the left.
 Shifts the bits of x N times to the right.
-!  | Get the opposite condition of.
-Ex. !true == false and !false == true.
+!  | Negates a condition: !true == false and !false == true.
-==  | Is two elements equal to each other.
+==  | Check for equality between two elements.
 =  |  Assign value on the right to the variable on the left.
-\*  | Used to define a data type as a pointer (ex. char *), and to dereference or get the value of what a pointer is pointing to.
+\*  | Used to define a data type as a pointer (ex. char *), and to dereference (get the value of) a pointer.
 & | Used to get the address of a value or to get a pointer to a given value.
-()  | Used to define parameters of a function, and the condition in an if, while, or for loop (and a few others).
+()  | Used to define parameters of a function or the condition in an if, while, or for loop (and a few others).
-//  | comment to the end of the line.
+//  | Single line comment.
-/\* \*/  | inline comment that can span zero or more lines.
+/\* \*/  | Multi-line comment.
-;  |  C mostly doesn't use line breaks to separate code.  semicolons are used instead.
+;  |  Marks the end of a line of code.

-The full source code for ac_allocator is found at <i>src/ac_allocator.c</i>
+The full source code for ac\_allocator is found at <i>src/ac\_allocator.c</i>

 The object starts by including the corresponding header file.
 ```c